Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 The `output` object is provided unless an error has occurred and has the following members:

+- `moves`: The moves made by the system this turn.
+This is a list of [move expressions in the dialog formalism](../formalism.md#moves), where the moves should be uttered in the listed order.
+Moves here are similar to the `semantic_expression` field of [move objects](#move-object).
 - `utterance`: A string representing the output utterance from the system and should be realized by the client (e.g. by speaking it or displaying it as text).
 - `expected_passivity`: If not null, the value is a number corresponding to the number of seconds of user passivity after which the client is expected to make a [passivity request](#passivity-requests).
 If the value is 0.0, the passivity notification request should be issued immediately after having realized the system output.
 - `actions`: A list of [action invocation objects](#action-invocation-object), which needs to be invoked by the client.
 TDM assumes that the actions will succeed and reports them accordingly.